Acoustic Attributes Overview

 An acoustic attribute is an estimated subjective quality of a track.
 It is modeled through learning and is given as a single floating point number ranging from 0.0 to 1.0.
 The Echo Nest derives the attributes of a song from the audio tracks that comprise it.
 Songs can be sorted by any of these axes, or the attributes can be used as filters for constructing custom playlists.

 Some of our currently available acoustic attributes are described below.

 For a detailed description of how to interpret the analyzer output see the Analyze Documentation.

 Detects the presence of spoken words in a track.
-The more exclusively speech-like the track (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
-Values above 0.66 describe tracks that are most probably made entirely of spoken words.
+The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the attribute value.
+Values above 0.66 describe tracks that are probably made entirely of spoken words.
 Values between 0.33 and 0.66 describe tracks that may contain both music and speech, either in sections or layered, including such cases as rap music.
-Values below 0.33 most likely represent music and other non-speech-like sonic tracks.
+Values below 0.33 most likely represent music and other non-speech-like tracks.

 Detects the presence of an audience in the recording.
 The more confident that the track is live, the closer to 1.0 the attribute value.
 Due to the relatively small population of live tracks in the overall domain, the threshold for detecting liveness is higher than for speechiness.
 A value above 0.8 provides strong likelihood that the track is live.
 Values between 0.6 and 0.8 describe tracks that may or may not be live or contain simulated audience sounds at the beginning or end.
 Values below 0.6 most likely represent studio recordings.